 2) Audio-only or video audition consisting of the following repertoire:

 - one movement from an unaccompanied sonata or partita by Bach

 - a movement from any concerto in the standard repertoire

 - one virtuosic show piece (by Sarasate, Wieniawski, Kreisler, etc.).

-Submitted CDs and DVDs should be marked clearly with the performer's name and repertoire.
+Submitted recordings should be recent and unedited.
 Preference is given to students currently enrolled in a pre-college, Bachelor's or Master's degree program.

 Housing and Meals

 Limited housing for Student Artists and Participants age 18 and over is available in Juilliard's Meredith Willson Residence Hall, which is located next to the School.
 Student Artists younger than 18 must room with a parent.
 No meal plan is provided during the Symposium, but food is available on campus at the Juilliard Cafeteria and at numerous restaurants in the Lincoln Center area.

 The 2015 Symposium will be accepting applications for Participants and Student Artists through an online application beginning November 1, 2014.

 Participant application fee: $50 (non-refundable; payable by credit card through Acceptd.com)